On integral models of Shimura varieties: Abstract

 \section{Abstract}

 We show how to characterize integral models of Shimura varieties over places of the reflex field where the level subgroup is parahoric by formulating a definition of a ``canonical" integral model.
 We then prove that in Hodge type cases and under a tameness hypothesis, the integral models constructed by the author and Kisin in previous work are canonical and, in particular, independent of choices.
+A main tool is a theory of displays with parahoric structure that we develop in this paper.

 \ve{ }